EPIX, Inc. Home Page

 XCLIB-Lite provides the same Simple C Functions (SCF) for snapping images, capturing sequences, and dual buffer (ping-pong) capture, and for reading and writing single or blocks of pixel values in RGB or monochrome; but does not provide the "structured" interface, bit depth conversions, optional color space conversions to HSB and YUV/YCrCb, nor allow reading or writing only a single color component of RGB.
 For Bayer pattern cameras, XCLIB-Lite does provide the same de-mosaicked, color corrected, white balanced, and gamma corrected ready-to-use RGB pixel data as XCLIB, but does not provide access to raw Bayer data.

-XCLIB-Lite does not allow using more than 64 MBytes of frame buffer memory, and does not provide direct (i.e. "pointer") access to frame buffers.
+XCLIB-Lite does not allow using more than 64 MiBytes of frame buffer memory, and does not provide direct (i.e. "pointer") access to frame buffers.
 XCLIB-Lite can't be used with the PXIPL Image Processing and Analysis Library.

 XCLIB-Lite allows use of a video setup configuration file, but does not allow the file to be compiled into the application.
-XCLIB-Lite provides a subset of XCLIB's functions; programs written using XCLIB-Lite are upward compatible with XCLIB.
+XCLIB-Lite provides a subset of XCLIB's functions; applications written using XCLIB-Lite are upward compatible with XCLIB.

 SAMPLE CODE